Dedicated scheme website

 It has been brought to the attention of the Department that the base data used for the new traffic model referred to within the Environmental Statement Addendum (ESA 2019) and Non-Technical Summary (NTS) Rev’B has not been made available as part of the environmental consultation carried out earlier in 2019.

 The Department has decided to publish this base traffic data, with a new consultation process commencing on 20 November 2019, concluding on 10 January 2020.
 This seeks any further representations on the Environmental Statement Addendum (2019) and Reports to Inform an Appropriate Assessment in light of the new base data.

-At the point where a decision is ready to be made and in the continued absence of ministers, the Department will consider whether to issue a decision taking account of the provisions of the NI (Executive Formation and Exercise of Functions) Act 2018 and the associated guidance issued by the Secretary of State.
-At that time, consideration will also be given to making a new Direction Order (New Buildings to Ballygawley) and a Vesting Order for the lands previously vested for construction of Phase 1A.
+At the point where a decision is ready to be made and in the continued absence of ministers, the Department will consider whether to issue a decision taking account of the relevant legislation at that time.
+Consideration will also be given to making a new Direction Order (New Buildings to Ballygawley) and a Vesting Order for the lands previously vested for construction of Phase 1A.

 All the aforementioned reports and notices are available to view or download on the project website - A5 WTC Website.